dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup dog-popup

 Flavored dental powders

-A great addition to your adult dog’s oral health toolkit and perfect for puppy dental care.
-You can buy these at supermarkets and veterinary stores and simply sprinkle the powder on top of your dog’s food.
+A great addition to your adult dog’s oral health toolkit.
+You can buy these at veterinary stores and simply sprinkle the powder on top of your dog’s food.
 Probiotics help to inhibit the growth of the bacteria that cause gum disease and prevent the build-up of plaque and tartar promoting good dog dental hygiene and puppy dental care.

 Dental water additives